 The rental grant is in addition to any land tax relief provided under the Government’s scheme for landlords.

-The Department of Human Services will administer the rental grant scheme and applications will close on 30 September 2020.START APPLICATION
+The Department of Human Services will administer the rental grant scheme.

 For more information, visit the Frequently Asked Questions page.